Module eremitalpa.eremitalpa

 Args

-- Used to filter out sites that have low variability.
+min_2nd_most_freq- Used to filter out sites that have low variability.
 For instance if min_2nd_most_freq is 2 a column containing 'AAAAT' should be excluded because the second most frequent character (T) has a frequency of 1.

-class Tree (*args, **kwargs)
+class Tree (*args, **kwargs)-

 An arborescence, i.e. a fully-connected directed acyclic graph with all edges directing away from the root and toward the tips.
 The "root" of the tree is represented by the :attr:

-attribute.
+Tree.seed_nodeattribute.
 In unrooted trees, this node is an algorithmic artifact.
 In rooted trees this node is semantically equivalent to the root.The constructor can optionally construct a |Tree| object by cloning another |Tree| object passed as the first positional argument, or out of a data source if

-keyword arguments are passed with a file-like object and a schema-specification string object values respectively.Parameters
+streamandschemakeyword arguments are passed with a file-like object and a schema-specification string object values respectively.Parameters

 *args : positional argument, optional If given, should be exactly one |Tree| object.
 The new |Tree| will then be a structural clone of this argument.